bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 **In case the upload of a new firmware failed**

-First, verify that you have been using the correct version for your TFT.
-After that, try to upload the new firmware again (like described above) using a **new** SD card - 8GB or smaller, FAT32 formatted.
+First, verify that you have been using the firmware which matches your TFT.
+After that, try to upload the firmware, the config.ini and the TFT** folder again (like described above) using a **new** SD card - 8GB or smaller, FAT32 formatted.
 Some uploads worked fine after executing a low level format of the SD card and not a quick format.

 **Simple Reset**